Clinical Informatics Certificate

 Clinical Informatics Certificate Overview

-As medical facilities continually advance their electronic medical records systems, more skilled and trained clinical informatics professionals will be needed in the rapidly-growing healthcare industry.
-Employers hiring clinical informaticians often require at least a baccalaureate degree in a healthcare-related field and a graduate-level certificate in informatics.
+As medical facilities continually advance their electronic medical records systems, more skilled and trained clinical informatics professionals will be needed in the rapidly-growing health care industry.
+Employers hiring clinical informaticsians often require at least a baccalaureate degree in a healthcare-related field and a graduate-level certificate in informatics.

 Opportunities upon Completion: